NFPA-1072 HAZARDOUS MATERIAL AWARENESS (PART 2)

 Emergency Training Division certificate of completion (this is provided on the last day of class)

-NFPA -1072 Hazardous Material Awareness certification exam (the exam is conducted at the end of class)
+NFPA -1072 Hazardous Material Awareness certification exam (the exam is conducted at the end of the online class)

 NFPA -1072 certification for students successfully passing the skills and written exams (this is provided by e-mail upon validation of exam results by Emergency Training Division Examiner)